PaulMarisOUMary/Discord-Bot/README.md

 2. Configure the prefix in the `config\bot.json`.

 3. If you're using the database, you need to configure the `config\database.json` file.
+:warning: If you're NOT using any database, delete the following cogs: `fridaycake`, `me` & `birthday`.

 ## SQL